BlueJayXRStudio/InfiniteTree/README.md

 >>> - Parallel Composite: 45 lines,
 >>> - Inverter Decorator: 30 lines,
 >>> - Repeater Decorator: 0 line (Task can be made self-referential!)
+> Cons
+> - Hard to debug.
+Very recursive in nature.

 ## Formal Definition of the Task Stack Machine